AndreiCherniaev/Ubuntu_X11_Build_Qt_widgets/README.md

-To build Qt (themself) with widgets for Ubuntu 24 (X11 windowing system), tested with 22.04.3 LTS.
+To build a static version of Qt with widgets for Ubuntu 24 (X11 windowing system), tested with 22.04.3 LTS.
 See also [Building Qt 6.8 LTS for Raspberry Pi on Raspberry Pi OS](https://www.tal.org/tutorials/building-qt-6-8-raspberry-pi).

 ## Ubuntu with X11
 Please switch to Xorg istead of Wayland.